aaronjonesii/msu-class-scheduler/README.md

 ## Key Features (Current and Upcoming)

 - Visual Scheduling: Easily visualize your schedule, identify conflicts, and optimize your time
-- AI Semester Planner (Future): Intelligent recommendations for optimal course combinations
+- Semester Planner: Intelligent recommendations for optimal course combinations
 - Grade Calculator (Future): Calculate your potential overall grade for a course